 Michael has served on the Boards of Turtle Nest Village and Kids@Home, two programs designed to help young people transition from Foster Care to successful adulthood.
 He was a member of the UJA (now JFNA) National Young Leadership Cabinet, serving on the Executive Committee, as well as the regional and national committees for Oversees Allocations.
 With UJA, he was trained as a solicitation trainer, and has traveled to communities throughout the country teaching lay leadership effective fundraising skills and techniques.
 He has also been honored to work with the Peter and Vicki Halmos Family Foundation, helping them to promote opportunities in the arts for young people.
 Where most people have no idea what MG is, Michael comes to MGFA as the nephew and the cousin of two people fighting MG.

 Celia R. Meyer

 Celia Meyer is a RN and a Navy veteran.
-Celia is a graduate of Columbia College with a B.S. in Information Science.
-She received her nursing degree from Motlow College.
 Celia was diagnosed with myasthenia gravis in 2013 after being symptomatic for many years.
 As a member of the MGFA’s Board of Directors, Celia currently serves on the MG Patient Registry Committee and the Communication Committee.
 Celia also assists the MGFA with their Facebook page and social media.
 Celia is a tireless advocate for the MG Patient Registry, and her work in promoting the importance of the Registry to MG patients has been a driver in doubling the number of participants.
+She currently serves on the Communications Committee.
+Celia is a graduate of Columbia College with a B.S. in Information Science.
+She received her nursing degree from Motlow College.